John Lorenzo Young

-History
+Early life

 Young was born in London, a son of John Tonkin Young (1802 – 10 April 1882), a builder from Veryan, Cornwall.

 He was educated at the Communal College of Boulogne, under Professor Opel at Wiesbaden, in 1842 at the College for Civil Engineers in Putney, and at King's College London from 1843 to 1845, where John Howard Clark, editor of The Register, was a fellow student.
 Another reference says this fellow-student was Clark's brother A. Sidney Clark.

+Career

-He worked in Cornwall on railway and mining construction then left for Adelaide on the ship Panama, arriving on 31 October 1850..
+He worked in Cornwall on railway and mining construction then left for Adelaide on the ship Panama, arriving on 31 October 1850.
 A fellow passenger was W. W. R. Whitridge, with whom he was to strike a lasting friendship.
 He joined the rush to the Victorian goldfields but soon returned.

-In 1851 he became second master at the newly established South Australian High School, but by the end of the year the venture had failed.
+In 1851, he became second master at the newly established South Australian High School, but by the end of the year the venture had failed.
 Andrew Garran, who later published Garran's Book Almanack, was also involved in the project.